Grants

 • Initial Eligbility

-• The State Financial AId Eligibility Form: Student will self certify whether they have been convicted of any felony; or any offense involving a controlled substance.
+• The State Financial Aid Eligibility Form: Student will self certify whether they have been convicted of any felony; or any offense involving a controlled substance.
 Student will also self certify whether they are more than 30 days late in making a child support payment.

 ACES Tutorial: Complete Your Forms